spring-attic/spring-framework-issues/SPR-0000-war-java/README.md

 a new directory having the same name as the JIRA issue you're trying to reproduce and edit from there.

-Both Gradle (`build.gradle`) and Maven (`pom.xml`) build scripts are included for your convenience and choice.
-Once you've created your copy of this directory, delete whichever build script you don't wish to use, and then edit the remaining one to suit your needs.

 ## Deploying

 It is possible to deploy your application directly from the command-line